kbmat/kbmat.github.io/essays/E5ReflectingOnAssignment2.md

 <h2>Assignment 2</h2>
 For assignment 2, I was supposed to modify my assignment 1, but require users to either login with an existing account or register a new account in order to receive the invoice with their order.
 I created a server that held my data validation and my post methods to process the requests.

-For futher details, please click <h3 href=https://dport96.github.io/ITM352/morea/150.Assignment2/experience-Assignment2_retrospective.html>here.</h3>
+For futher details, please go the following link: https://dport96.github.io/ITM352/morea/150.Assignment2/experience-Assignment2_retrospective.html.

 <h2>What I learned from this assignment...</h2>
 I learned many new things from this assignment.
 I learned how to create a simple login and registration page for users who access my webpage.
 I also learned how to create a server for my webpages to run through and how to use it to process and validate information that users input and request.
 I learned how to keep information from one page to another using the query string to retrieve and store the data until I redirect the user to another page.
 I learned how to create my own if statements for data validation.
 I also learned how to write my own functions as well.
 I learned how to provide security for the users through the server and my HTML files.
 We didn't have time to do the debugging lab, but during office hours I learned how to use the debugger.
 Finally, I learned how to apply personalization for certain users after they log in.